Künstlersekretariat - Astrid Schoerke

 Daniela Koch | Flute

 won first prize at the most important competition for flute, the Kobe International Flute Competition, at the age of 19, and second prize at the ARD Competition in the following year.
-Since then she has made a name for herself as a sought-after soloist and chamber musician at numerous festivals (including Lucerne, Davos and Rheingau).
-Since 2011, Daniela Koch has been solo Flute with the Bamberg Symphony Orchestra and, in addition to master classes, also teaches at the HfM Nürnberg and UdK Essen.
+Since then, she has made a name for herself as a sought-after soloist and chamber musician at numerous festivals (including Lucerne, Davos and Rheingau).
+Since 2011, Daniela Koch has been the principal flutist of the Bamberg Symphony.
+She taught for many years as a lecturer in Nuremberg and Essen and is today also a sought-after juror at international competitions, most recently at the ARD Competition.

 Johanna Stier | Oboe